top of page

 History

 Black ash basketry is a longstanding Haudenosaunee tradition, with deep roots in function, family, and survival.
-For generations, our people have made utilitarian baskets—sifting baskets, corn washing baskets, winnowing trays, feast baskets, and pack baskets—that supported every part of our food system, from harvest to preparation.
-These baskets were not decorative, but essential tools used in daily life and ceremonies.
+For generations, our people have made utilitarian baskets, sifting baskets, corn-washing baskets, winnowing trays, feast baskets, and pack baskets that supported every part of our food system, from harvest to preparation.
+These baskets were not decorative; they were essential tools used in daily life and ceremonies.

-From Field to Basket began with pilot classes in 2023 and 2024, supported by funding from the Wisconsin Arts Board.
+From Field to Basket began with pilot classes in 2023 and 2024, supported by funding from the Wisconsin Arts Board's Woodland Indian Arts program.
 These initial sessions allowed us to experiment with class formats, develop a sweat equity system, and refine a teaching model grounded in cultural responsibility.
 With strong community interest and guidance from experienced artists, the program grew into a more permanent offering.

 Now funded by the First Nations Development Institute, From Field to Basket is led by Liandra Skenandore and Rae Skenandore, two highly respected Haudenosaunee basket makers whose work bridges traditional technique with modern relevance.
 Their leadership ensures that each class honors the full process from harvesting and pounding logs to weaving a basket with purpose and care.

 Continuing this craftsmanship is more than preserving a skill.
-It protects our connection to the forest, reinforces our foodways, and teaches us to value the labor and knowledge behind everyday tools.
+It protects our connection to the forest, reinforces our foodways, and teaches us to value the labor and knowledge behind these vessels.
 Every basket reflects our living culture and the unbroken line of knowledge that has withstood displacement and erasure.

 Meet The Instructors